ancues02/TPV2/SDLProject/TPV2/README.md

-This is the basic version of PingPong.
-It has a class Paddle and Ball to inherit directly from GameObject.
-The logic of the game is in PingPong.
+This version of ping pong uses the first design of Entity-Component that we have done in class.

+The SDLGame class is not a singleton.